GoldenChrysus/ffxiv-ember-overlay/README.md

 5. To build the app for usage on a Web server:
     1. Run one of the following build commands depending on your environment:
+        - `npm run build:development` to build the development environment.
+        - `npm run build:staging` to build the staging environment.
         - `npm run build` to build the production environment.
-        - `npm run build:development` to build the development environment.
     2. Copy the contents of `/build` to the desired path on your Web server.
     3. Navigate to your.server.host/path/to/app to view the app.